genny3021/javascript-exercise/README.md

 # javascript-exercise
-A self created project to handle tasks from Self Learning Click
+A self created project to handle tasks from Self Learning Clinic